-To start building job-ready UX design skills in less than six months, consider earning your Google UX Design Professional Certificate on Coursera.
+To start building job-ready UX skills, consider enrolling in University of Michigan's User Experience Research and Design Specialization on Coursera.
 You don’t need a degree or any prior experience, and you’ll cover skills like wireframing, prototyping, user research, usability testing, and design software.

 As you build foundational and more advanced UX skills, subscribe to a few top UX blogs and podcasts to keep yourself informed on the latest trends.
 You can learn a lot from the wealth of free UX resources out there.